syncfusion/blazor-showcase-healthtracker/README.md

-# Essential JS 2 for Blazor - Health Tracker
+# Essential Studio for Blazor - Health Tracker

 Track and visualize the calories consumed and daily activities like steps taken, water consumption and sleeping time.